Mansuri786-Jiyan/SDG-9/README.md

-# SDG-9
+# InnoBot – SDG 9 AI Chatbot 💡

-InnoBot is a smart AI-powered chatbot designed to support UN Sustainable Development Goal 9: Industry, Innovation, and Infrastructure.
-Built using the Gemini API and modern web technologies (HTML, TailwindCSS, JavaScript), it helps users explore ideas related to smart infrastructure, sustainable industry, and innovative solutions.
+InnoBot is a smart, AI-powered chatbot built to promote and support **UN Sustainable Development Goal 9 (SDG 9)** — _Industry, Innovation, and Infrastructure_.
+It uses **Google's Gemini AI API** to provide helpful, contextual guidance on sustainable technologies, smart infrastructure, and innovative industrial solutions.

+> 🎯 Ideal for educational demos, hackathons, internships, or SDG-themed tech projects.

+---

+## 🌟 Features

+- 🤖 **Gemini AI-Powered** responses to user queries
+- 💬 Smooth, responsive **chat interface** with typing animation
+- 🌓 Fully supports **light and dark modes**
+- 🕗 Maintains **local chat history** (no backend required)
+- 🧼 "New Chat" button to clear conversation
+- ⚡ Modern UI styled with **TailwindCSS + custom animations**
+- 🌐 Ready to deploy on **Render or GitHub Pages**